herruzo99/web2llm/CONTRIBUTING.md

 ## Running Quality Checks

 To maintain code quality, we use `ruff` for linting/formatting and `pytest` for testing.
-The most professional and standard way to use these tools is with **pre-commit hooks**, which automatically run checks before you create a commit.
+The way to use these tools is with **pre-commit hooks**, which automatically run checks before you create a commit.

 ### The Recommended Way: Pre-Commit Hooks